 #1 of 7 Places to Visit in Halebidu

-Built in 1121 AD, the temple has two shrines, one dedicated to Hoysaleswara and another for Shantaleswara named after Shantala Devi, Queen of King Vishnuvardhana.
-Standing on a star-shaped platform, the temple is made out of soap stone.
+Standing on a star-shaped platform, the temple is made out of soapstone.
 Both the shrines are located next to each other with a common portico.
 The shrine comprises Shiva Linga which is still worshipped.
-The halls comprise huge images of Nandi, the attendant of Lord Shiva.
+The halls comprise huge images of Nandi, the attendant of Lord .....

 #2 of 7 Places to Visit in Halebidu

-The Veera Narayana temple was built in 13th century by the Hoysala King Veera Bhallala II.
-This temple is dedicated to Load Vishnu in three different forms.
-While Belur and Halebid are famous for their intricate sculpture, this temple is one of the best examples of Hoysala architecture.
-The west side of the temple consists of a square garbhagriha, a sukanasi, Ranga mandapa and square maha mantapa.
-The whole structure has been constructed on a raised platform.
-The entire .....
+The Veera Narayana temple was built in the 13th century by the Hoysala King Veera Bhallala II.
+This temple is dedicated to Lord Vishnu in three different forms.
+While Belur and Halebid are famous for their intricate sculpture, this temple is one .....

 #3 of 7 Places to Visit in Halebidu